danya02/obsidian-wadayama-notes/Notes/People/Players/Akito Edmunds.md

 Gave 50Y to [[Nakamura Kotoha]].

 On Session 10, met client, 30 years with 70s style mustache.
 Got kimono to repair.

+On Session 11, bought shovel for 10Y.